Key Classical Curriculum Questions and Answers

 How will openings be filled if all positions are not filled by current teachers?

-Opening will be filled by posting classical educator positions, receiving applications, and interviewing selected applicants.
+The opening will be filled by posting classical educator positions, receiving applications, and interviewing selected applicants.
 A hiring team comprised of Fr.
 Bill, Principal Tim DiLaura, St. Thomas parent Mike Hanley and FGR President John DeJak.
 We will seek to fill any openings by June 1st.

 Does a teacher need to be certified to be hired?